maxsuel13/Amazing-Marvin-MCP/README.md

 ## 🛠️ What can you do with this?

-Once connected, your AI becomes your productivity co-pilot:

-### 📅 Daily Planning
+This integration connects your Amazing Marvin data with AI assistants, helping you manage your productivity system more effectively.
+Here's what you can accomplish:

+### 📋 Task Management
-> *"What are my top 3 priorities today based on my Amazing Marvin tasks?"*
+> *"What tasks are on my schedule today?"*
+> *"What's due this week?"*
+> *"Show me my high-priority tasks"*

-### 🎯 Project Management
+### 🗂️ Project Organization
-> *"Show me all tasks in my 'Website Redesign' project and suggest what to work on next"*
+> *"Show me all tasks in my birthday scavenger hunt project"*

-### ⏰ Deadline Management
-> *"What items are overdue?
-Help me create a plan to catch up"*

-### 📊 Productivity Insights
+> *"What's the progress on my current projects?"*
+> *"Help me organize these tasks into projects"*

+### 🧠 Planning & Focus
+> *"What should I focus on today based on my priorities?"*
-> *"Analyze my task completion patterns and suggest improvements"*
+> *"Plan my day based on my current deadlines and goals"*

-### 🔍 Smart Filtering
-> *"Find all tasks related to client work that are due this week"*

-### 📋 Context-Aware Help
-> *"I'm feeling overwhelmed.
-Based on my current workload, what should I focus on?"*
+> *"I'm feeling overwhelmed - help me identify my most important tasks"*

-### 🎉 Progress Tracking
+### ✅ Productivity Tracking
-> *"Show me what I've completed today and what's still pending"*

-### 📈 Project Progress
-> *"Give me a progress overview of my 'Website Redesign' project with completed vs pending tasks"*

-### 📊 Time Range Analytics
-> *"Show me my productivity summary for the past week - which days were most productive?"*
-> *"Give me a 30-day productivity analysis"*
-> *"How productive was I in the last 3 days?"*
+> *"How many tasks have I completed today?"*
-> *"Analyze my productivity from June 1st to June 10th"*
-> *"Show me productivity data from March 1st to today"*
+> *"Show me my productivity for last week"*

-### 📅 Historical Analysis
-> *"What did I complete on June 10th?
-Show me tasks by project"*
+> *"What did I accomplish on Tuesday?"*

+### ⏱️ Time Management
+> *"Start tracking time on my current task"*
+> *"What am I currently tracking time on?"*
+> *"Stop tracking time on this task"*

+The integration provides actual data from your Amazing Marvin account, allowing your AI assistant to give personalized productivity advice rather than generic suggestions.

+**Limitations:** While this covers most core features, some advanced Amazing Marvin capabilities like strategies, customizations, and reward systems have limited API support.

 ## 📦 Installation